 And of course, lovely tile work graces many walls.

 Memories of Istanbul, for the beys were of Ottoman descent and kept ties to the center of the Empire.
 One can't help but admire the sophisticated use of pattern and color.
+It's hard to know what to admire first, the woodwork, the painted ceilings, the metalwork, or the gorgeous marble of the columns.

 I'll have to go back when the weather gets cooler.